COMPLEX MEDICAL PROBLEMS IN THE OLDER ADULT

 Not all older adults’ problems can be classified into specific disease categories.
 A term “geriatric syndrome” 5 has been utilized to categorize many of the most common health interrelated problems in older adults.
 Geriatric symptoms do not fit neatly into distinct categories; that is why they are classified as a syndrome.
 Geriatric syndromes are a group of chronic symptoms or problems that are logically connected, associated with old age, have a multifactorial etiology.
 There can be progressive decline, increased vulnerability to outside stressors, and an increased risk for adverse health outcomes.
 Often, the syndrome becomes a vicious circle and it leads to a decline in the human abilities and independence.
 So when treating geriatric patients, health care providers need to consider four domains inclusive of medical, psychological, functional, and social domains.
 Supportive services, such as assistance with food preparation, shopping, maintaining a checkbook, or transportation, may need to be provided by an outside agency or family member and are vital to success.

 Geriatric syndromes include falls, incontinence, delirium, and functional decline and represent a state of impaired health.
-5 These complex syndromes are multifactorial and associated with poor outcomes, loss of mobility (hypomobility), frailty, dependence, and ...
+5 These complex syndromes are multifactorial and associated with poor outcomes, loss of mobility (hypomobility), frailty, ...